Education in partnership with

 Number of available places

-Five places per year were offered and organised through ESOR.
-The successful applicant received a grant jointly provided by ESR/ESOR and ESSR.
+Five places will be offered and organised through ESOR.
+The successful applicants will receive a grant jointly provided by ESR/ESOR and ESSR.

 - This exchange programme applies to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists.